Factbox: Venezuela's likely election candidates after Chavez's death

 * Hours before Chavez’s death, Maduro accused Venezuela’s “imperialist” enemies of infecting Chavez with the disease.
 He also ordered the expulsion of a U.S. Embassy’s Air Force attache for allegedly trying to stir up a military plot against the government.

 * Maduro’s humble roots appeal to Chavez’s many poor supporters.
-Polls last year showed Capriles to be more popular, but the equation has changed since Maduro got Chavez’s blessing, and he is viewed as the favorite.
+Polls last year showed Capriles to be more popular, but the equation has changed since Maduro has Chavez’s blessing, so is viewed as the favorite.

 * Chavez’s endorsement of Maduro has quieted the ambitions of other powerful Socialist Party figures, such as Diosdado Cabello, who had been widely considered a candidate for the top job in the future.
 Cabello, a military man with close ties to the armed forces and business, is not as well liked as Maduro among Venezuelans.